meshelluh/movies/README.md

 Addons
 -----------------------------------
-A simple rating simple was added on.
+A simple rating system was added on.
 Source: https://github.com/dreyescat/bootstrap-rating